-- Develop the Corporation's compensation philosophy and guidelines on executive compensation; - Oversee the succession planning for the executive team; - Determine the goals and objectives for the CEO related to compensation; - Evaluate the CEO performance and recommend compensation based upon the evaluation; and, - Determine the compensation for the Senior Vice-President and Chief Financial Officer upon recommendation from the CEO.
+- develop the Corporation's compensation philosophy and guidelines on executive compensation; - · oversee succession planning for the executive team; - determine the goals and objectives for the Chief Executive Officer with respect to compensation; - evaluate the Chief Executive Officer's performance and recommend compensation based upon results of such evaluation; and - determine the compensation for the Senior Vice-President and Chief Financial Officer upon recommendation from the Chief Executive Officer.

-The members of the CNCG as at the date of this Circular are the three independent Directors (Messrs.
-Smith, Matyas and Percy).
+The members of the CNCG Committee as at the date of this Information Circular are Messrs.
+Smith, Percy and Matyas, all of whom are independent Directors.
 Mr. Matyas serves as the Chair of the CNCG Committee.

-The Board of Directors is of the view that the CNCG Committee collectively has the knowledge, experience and background to fulfill its mandate, and that each of the members of the CNCG Committee has direct experience relevant to his responsibilities regarding executive compensation.
+The Board is of view that the CNCG Committee collectively has the knowledge, experience and background to fulfill its mandate, and that each of the members of the CNCG Committee has direct experience relevant to his responsibilities regarding executive compensation.

-In particular, Mr. Matyas is the President and CEO of Staples Canada Inc., a subsidiary company listed on the New York Stock Exchange, Mr. Smith has extensive experience with numerous public companies, and Mr. Percy is a seasoned economist and business leader.
+In particular, Mr. Matyas is the President of North American Retail for Staples Inc., a subsidiary company of Staples, Inc. which is listed on the NASDAQ stock market and Mr. Smith has extensive experience with numerous public companies.
 These collective skills and extensive experience enable the CNCG Committee to make decisions on the suitability of the Corporation's compensation policies and practices.